DavidRC-Projects/ShareMyCare/README.md

 As a clinician, I want to:
 - Access my patients' medical records quickly and securely
 - View comprehensive patient history (conditions, medications, past assessments) before consultations
+- See all medications a patient is taking, including non-prescribed medications that may not be in official medical records
+- Identify potential drug interactions by having complete medication information
 - Reduce time spent on subjective assessment and history taking
 - See a complete timeline of a patient's health information and treatments
 - Access physiotherapy assessments and treatment notes from previous sessions